 Matthew Family Fellow Dr. Albert Kaganovitch

 Albert Kaganovitch is Senior Research Fellow at the Institute for Humanities, University of Manitoba in Canada.
 He received his Ph.D. in Jewish history from the Hebrew University of Jerusalem, Israel and his B.A. and M.A. with honors from the Department of Russian and Central Asian History at the University of Tashkent, Uzbekistan.
-For his Matthew Family Fellowship, Dr. Kaganovitch is conducting research for his project, “Jewish Refugees in the Eastern Areas of the USSR during World War II.”
+For his Matthew Family Fellowship, Dr. Kaganovitch conducted research for his project, “Jewish Refugees in the Eastern Areas of the USSR during World War II.”

 Dr. Kanganovitch is the author of The Mashhadi Jews (Djedids) in Central Asia (2007) and, in Russian, Rechitsa: The History of a Jewish Shteltl in Southeastern Belarus (2007).
 He has written numerous articles and book chapters on Bukharah Jews (Jews from Central Asia), including, “The Bukharan Jewish Diaspora at the Beginning of the 21st Century” in editors I. Baldauf, M. Grammer and T. Loy’s Bukharan Jews in the 20th Century: History, Experience and Narration (2008), and entries on Bukharan Jews, Chala, Mashhadi Jews (Djedids) in Central Asia, Samarkand, Rabbi Shelomo ben Moses Tajer, and Tashkent for the Encyclopedia of Jews in the Islamic World (Norman A. Stillman, Executive Editor) which will be published this spring.
 His article, “Jewish Refugees and Soviet Authorities during World War II” was recently accepted for publication in the journal Yad Vashem Studies.
 Dr. Kaganovich has received many awards and grants, including the Graduate Prize of the Ben-Zvi Institute for the Study of Jewish Communities in the East from the Hebrew University and the Israeli Ministry of Education, a Fellowship of the Vidal Sassoon International Center for the Study of Antisemitism, and a Doctoral Scholarship from the Memorial Foundation for Jewish Culture.
 He has language skills in English, Russian, Hebrew, and Polish.